Pizza Bowl

 What is a pizza bowl?

-A pizza bowl layers all the classic pizza ingredients (sauce, toppings, and melted cheese) in a small bowl or ramekin without any crust.
-You microwave or broil it for about a minute until the cheese melts and bubbles.
-It's a fast, low carb alternative to traditional pizza that works especially well for a single serving.
+I layer all the classic pizza ingredients (sauce, toppings, melted cheese) in a small ramekin without any crust.
+Microwave or broil for about a minute until the cheese melts and bubbles.
+It's how I do pizza night when I don't feel like making dough, and my family can't tell the difference once all those toppings are melted together.

 Yes.
-A standard pizza bowl with marinara, pepperoni, olives, and mozzarella comes in around 3.5g net carbs per serving.
-The key is choosing a low sugar marinara sauce (Rao's and Yo Mama's are both solid options) and avoiding high carb toppings like pineapple or sweetened barbecue sauce.
-Without the crust, almost all pizza topping combinations fit within keto macros.
+My version with marinara, pepperoni, olives, and mozzarella comes in around 3.5g net carbs per serving.
+The key is choosing a low sugar marinara (I use Rao's or Yo Mama's) and skipping high carb toppings like pineapple or sweetened barbecue sauce.
+Without the crust, almost all topping combinations fit within keto macros.

-Can you make a pizza bowl in the air fryer or oven?
+Can you make this in the air fryer or oven?

-Yes.
-For the air fryer, place your assembled pizza bowl in a ramekin inside the air fryer basket and cook at 400 degrees for 2 to 3 minutes.
-For the oven, set your broiler to high and broil for 2 to 3 minutes until the cheese is melted and bubbly.
-Both methods give you slightly more browning on the cheese compared to the microwave, which some people prefer.
+Yes, I've tested both.
+For the air fryer, I place the assembled ramekin inside the basket and cook at 400 degrees for 2 to 3 minutes.
+For the oven, I set the broiler to high and broil for 2 to 3 minutes until the cheese is melted and bubbly, watching for the edges to start browning.
+Both methods give you slightly more browning on the cheese compared to the microwave.
+I still prefer the microwave for speed, but the air fryer gives the best edge browning if you have the extra two minutes.

 Similar Recipes